dinoboy197/CarND-Advanced-Lane-Lines/writeup.md

 Another big issue is that the lane line detection algorithms are not sufficiently robust to ignore this noise at all times.
 The naive sliding window algorithm, in particular, is sensitive to blocks of noise in the vicinity of actual lane lines, which shows up in the project videos in locations where large shadows intersect with lane lines.
 The polynomial fit restricted lane line detection algorithm can ignore most of this noise, but if the lane line detection sways from the true line, recovery to the true line may take many frames.

 Fixing these problems required tuning of the thresholded binary pixel detection and a substantial investment in lane line detection smoothing and outlier detection.
-However, because bad input data often leads to bad output, more time should be spent on improving noise reduction in the thresholded binary image before further tuning downstream.
+However, because generally bad input data often leads to bad output, more time should be spent on improving noise reduction in the thresholded binary image before further tuning downstream.

 **Likely failure scenarios**

-It is already clear in the videos presented that the pipeline has occasional failures when lane lines can't be clearly detected due to shadows cast.
+It is already clear in the videos presented that the pipeline has occasional failures when lane lines cannot be clearly detected due to shadows cast.
 Other likely problem triggers include:

 * Lanes not being painted clearly / faded / missing
 * Vehicle decides to drive offroad and ignore lanes